VWeisbecker/Rodents_and_CREA/README.md

 Code authors: Ariel E. Marcy, Dr Thomas Guillerme, Dr Vera Weisbecker

 *All scripts are in RMarkdown format (.Rmd), which can be opened in RStudio.
 There, you can edit and run code chunks as normal or use the Knit button to create HTML versions with both code and output.
-After cloning this repo, remember to either set your working directory to the eco-rodents folder on your computer or open an RStudio project from that folder.*
+After cloning this repo, remember to either set your working directory to the folder containgin the code on your computer or open an RStudio project from that folder.*

 ## Data
 **Landmarking data:**